Education & Youth Programs

 The Steve Johnsen Scholarship promotes the Denver Inner City Parish’s mission of loving and supporting individuals and families in our community and empowering them to break the cycle of poverty.
 Post-secondary certificates and degrees provide educational support that leads to better employment.
 The number and financial amount of the scholarship awards will vary by term.
 The scholarship money is for the equivalent of one academic term (for example: a single semester or a multi-month certificate program) and winners are encouraged to reapply pending continued enrollment.

 The scholarship is available to former La Academia students, relatives of former La Academia students, and friends of DICP who are involved in other DICP programs.
 Applicants must be accepted and enrolled into a post-secondary educational program that offers a credential upon completion; this credential can be a certificate, a licensure, an associate’s degree, or a bachelor’s or master’s degree.
 Applicants must demonstrate financial need by completing the Free Application for Financial Student Aid (FAFSA) and providing a copy of FAFSA or the Student Aid Report (SAR) to DICP in the application.

-This Year's Applications are Closed.
+This Term's Applications are Closed.

 Please Check Back Here for our next Application Round!

 Damaris is beginning her final academic year at the University of Colorado Denver.
 She is finishing her 4-year degree in Business Marketing while working part-time.
 This is the second time she’s received a scholarship.
 Please see her attached thank you letter to the scholarship committee.